ywangd/midle/README.md

 ## <a name="missing-features"></a>Missing Features
-The missing features fall into two categories.
+The missing features fall into two broad categories.
 The first category is *By Design* that means they are deliberately left out to narrow the scope of MIDLE so it can focus on more important tasks.
 The second category is a result of IDL's own limitations and cannot be technically circumvented (please let me know if there are ways to add them).

 ### By Design
 - Program control constructs are not supported.
 This means no support for `IF...THEN...ELSE`, `CASE`, `SWITCH`, `WHILE`, `REPEAT`, `FOR`, `FOREACH`, `GOTO`, etc.
-- No support for routine definitions, i.e. `PRO`, `FUNCTION` (`EXECUTE` does not Support them either).
+- No support for routine definitions, i.e. `PRO`, `FUNCTION` (`EXECUTE` does not support them either).
 - Hex and Oct literals are not supported
 - Only anonymous structure is supported.
 This means no named structure, no inheritance.